Faculty & Clinical Staff

 Brian Zamboni, PhD

 Cesar A. Gonzalez, PhD is an assistant professor engaged in research and clinical activities.
-He is licensed as a psychologist by the Minnesota Board of Psychology and is board certified in clinical psychology by the American Board of Professional Psychology; Gonzalez is also credentialed by the National Register of Health Service Providers in Psychology.
-He is currently receiving his Advanced Certification in Schema Therapy (a therapeutic approach used to treat long-standing psychological conditions) by the International Society of Schema Therapy through the Cognitive Therapy Center of New York/New Jersey.
-Gonzalez provides comprehensive psychological assessments that go beyond diagnosis to provide patients with an understanding of core issues that lead to a maladaptive life patterns; he also provide individual, group, and couple/family therapy; and consultation and training in his areas of expertise.
+He is licensed as a psychologist by the Minnesota Board of Psychology and is board certified in clinical psychology by the American Board of Professional Psychology; the National Register of Health Service Providers in Psychology also credentials him.
+Gonzalez is receiving his Advanced Certification in Schema Therapy (a therapeutic approach used to treat long-standing psychological conditions) by the International Society of Schema Therapy through the Cognitive Therapy Center of New York/New Jersey.
+Gonzalez provides comprehensive psychological assessments that go beyond diagnosis to provide patients with an understanding of core issues that lead to enduring maladaptive life patterns/themes; he also provides individual, group, and couple/family therapy; and consultation and training in his areas of expertise.
 Gonzalez is an editorial board member of the International Journal of Transgenderism and the International Journal of Sexual Health, and reviews manuscripts for other peer-reviewed journals.
 His publications and current research are focused on the mental health of transgender individuals.
-His research interests include: transgenderism; transphobia; gender nonconformity; depression and suicidality; resilience; early maladaptive schemas and modes (Schema Theory/Therapy); personality disorders; and multicultural community psychology.
+His research interests include: transgenderism; transphobia; gender nonconformity; depression and suicidality; resilience; early maladaptive schemas and modes (Schema Theory/Therapy); personality disorders; and multicultural community-clinical psychology.
 Gonzalez is bicultural and bilingual in English and Spanish.
 Gonzalez received his BA in psychology from the University of Arizona and received his PhD in clinical psychology from Alliant International University, Los Angeles.
 Gonzalez completed his two-year research/clinical postdoctoral fellowship in human sexuality at PHS in 2010.
 His previous clinical training included behavioral medicine, severe mental illness, child and family therapy, and the assessment of learning differences.
 His training was with Glendale Adventist Medical Center; Los Angeles County Department of Mental Health; Pasadena City College; and the Children’s Collective, Inc. in Los Angeles.
 He worked at Bienestar Human Services, Inc., a non-profit organization serving Latino, HIV-infected/affected, GLBT individuals, as director of evaluation and research, where he evaluated HIV prevention programs and conducted community research on HIV/AIDS.
+He continues his passion for non-profit work by serving on the board of directors of Family Tree Clinic in St. Paul, MN.
 He also worked as staff research associate at the University of California, Los Angeles and the University of Southern California.

 Postdoctoral Clinical/Research Fellows & Residents

-Lauren Fogel, PsyD, has joined PHS as a postdoctoral fellow.
+Lauren Fogel, PsyD, is a postdoctoral fellow.
 She received her MA and PsyD in clinical psychology at the Arizona School of Professional Psychology at Argosy University in Phoenix, AZ.
 Her clinical training has included experience in private practice, community mental health, and inpatient settings.
 Fogel’s doctoral research examined the literature on compulsive sexual behavior.
 Her clinical interests include compulsive sexual behavior, assessment and treatment of sexual offenders, sexual health, and gender and sexual identity development.